 Status: Active.
 Between 2012 and 2020, watershed restoration plan implementation was inactive due to insufficient staff capacity and funding resources.
 In early spring, 2021, the Town Council approved and the Stormwater Advisory Commission reviewed the submittal of an EPA/NCDEQ 319 grant application with 3 HOAs in the Bolin Forest neighborhood and other partners to address an eroding gulley as a restoration and demonstration project.
 In January 2022, the Council approved accepting the grant agreement.
-Staff are moving forward with coordinating with project partners and project initiation.
+Staff are moving forward with coordinating with project partners.
+In early March, survey work was completed to prepare for the engineering design work.